UbiquityRobotics/ubiquity_launches/README.md

   robot platform.

-* Complete: Only one top level robot launch file is specified to start your robot and any ancillary visualization tools need for the your robot application.
+* Complete: Only one top level robot launch file is specified to start a robot and any ancillary visualization tools needed for a robot application.

 {Summary here}